Vincent-Salzar-dev/An-Idea/README.md

-# React Landing Page
-an idea
+# Practice for version control.